toolsforexperiments/instrumentserver/msmtProtocol.md

  good to wire the measurement as a standard function, and also save setup parameters to a standard format.
 So that it will be easy to repeat the experiment and trace back what we did.
+   * RK: I agree with this, the measurement function should just need a function with a cwd and the instruments you choose.
+   * RK: If the measurement will essentially be its own class, should we make it a station?
+   That way the sweep variables could be held as parameters in the station and we can use the validators etc.

 ## Save and plot the data